markshust/docker-magento/README.md

 - `bin/composer`: Run the composer binary.
 Ex. `bin/composer install`
 - `bin/download`: Download a version of Magento to the `src` directory.
 Ex. `bin/download 2.2.2`
 - `bin/fixperms`: This will fix filesystem ownerships and permissions within Docker.
+- `bin/grunt`: Run the grunt binary.
+Note that this runs the version from the node_modules directory for project version parity.
+Ex. `bin/grunt exec`
 - `bin/initloopback`: Setup your ip loopback for proper Docker ip resolution.
 - `bin/magento`: Run the Magento CLI.
 Ex: `bin/magento cache:flush`
+- `bin/node`: Run the node binary.
+Ex. `bin/node --version`
+- `bin/npm`: Run the npm binary.
+Ex. `bin/npm install`
 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 Ex `bin/root apt-get install nano`
 - `bin/setup`: Run the Magento setup process to install Magento from the source code.
 - `bin/start`: Start the Docker Compose process and your app.
 Ctrl+C to stop the process.
+- `bin/stop`: Stop the Docker Compose process and your app.
+Use if Ctrl+C isn't working or to stop the containers from another shell.
 - `bin/xdebug`: Disable or enable Xdebug.
 Ex. `bin/xdebug enable`

 ## Misc Info